 Which Yield The Best Results

 The results will vary hugely depending on experience, skill, luck and judgement.
-If you only have a short space of time and want to make your money quickly then you may choose the 60 Second Option.
+If you only have a short space of time and want to make your money quickly then you may choose 60 Second Options.

 If you are happy to commit to larger amounts over a longer period then you can still yield the same results it will just take longer.
 You may find a combination that works for you and are happy to stick with this formula, you may find you want to hedge your bets and try a number of different trades over various expiry times.